-OCRmyPDF is limited by the Tesseract OCR engine.
-As such it experiences these limitations, as do any other programs that rely on Tesseract:
+OCRmyPDF is subject to limitations imposed by the Tesseract OCR engine.
+These limitations are inherent to any software relying on Tesseract:

-- The OCR is not as accurate as commercial OCR solutions. - It is not capable of recognizing handwriting. - It may find gibberish and report this as OCR output. - If a document contains languages outside of those given in the -1 LANG arguments, results may be poor. - It is not always good at analyzing the natural reading order of documents.
-For example, it may fail to recognize that a document contains two columns, and may try to join text across columns. - Poor quality scans may produce poor quality OCR.
-Garbage in, garbage out. - It does not expose information about what font family text belongs to.
+- The OCR accuracy may not match that of commercial OCR solutions. - It is incapable of recognizing handwriting. - It may detect gibberish and report it as OCR output. - Results may be subpar when a document contains languages not specified in the -1 LANG argument. - Tesseract may struggle to analyze the natural reading order of documents.
+For instance, it might fail to recognize two columns in a document and attempt to join text across columns. - Poor quality scans can result in subpar OCR quality.
+In other words, the quality of the OCR output depends on the quality of the input. - Tesseract does not provide information about the font family to which text belongs. - Tesseract does not divide text into paragraphs or headings.
+It only provides the text and its bounding box.
+As such, the generated PDF does not contain any information about the document's structure.